0x3D/MSDOS/README.md

 This will open your default browser with the react application.

-After this you need to start the server.You can do this by going to the directory __jsonPlaceHolder__ in the terminal and typing:
+After this you need to start the server.You can do this by going to the terminal and typing:

 ```
-npm run json:server
+npm run json-server
 ```

 Now the application is started!
 If you not have the creaters of the application in contact you can